Learn to Program with ZedLX

 [Run the program]

 An initializer can be given as an argument of a function or procedure.
-In this program, the last call of procedure disc has an unmarked initializer for type color as the last argument.
+In this program, the last call of procedure disc has an unlabeled initializer for type color as the last argument.

 Exercises: